gleanerio/archetype/docs/tooling.md

 - [DuckDB](https://duckdb.org/)
   - [Awesome DuckDB](https://github.com/davidgasquez/awesome-duckdb)
 - [Harlequin](https://harlequin.sh/) database client for the terminal that works well with duckdb
+- [RDF for JS collection](https://rdfjs.dev/) A collection of tooling for working with RDF in JS

 ## FAIR Orchestration Platforms